 POP exposure can cause developmental defects and chronic illnesses.
 Some are carcinogens and some endocrine disruptors affecting the reproductive system, central nervous system, and immune system.
 According to the World Health Organisation, 90% of human exposure, to dioxins, a subgroup of POPs, is through food, mainly meat and dairy products, fish and shellfish.

-Avoiding these toxins is important for pregnant women and children.
+Avoiding these toxins is particularly important for pregnant women and children.
 Low-level exposures have been linked to low birth weights and neuro-developmental effects in children.